-Sevan, Armenia Travel Guide
+Sevan, Armenia City

-City City by Lake Sevan, popular tourist destination
+City by Lake Sevan, popular tourist destination

 Lake Sevan’s broad water frames the peninsula monastery of Sevanavank, while summer resorts, lakeside fish restaurants serving ishkhan trout and highland views draw Armenians and foreign visitors alike.

-Why Visit Sevan, Armenia? #
+Why Visit Sevan, Armenia?#

 Lake Sevan’s vast blue waters and highland setting are what bring most visitors to Sevan, with the 9th‑century Sevanavank monastery perched on a peninsula as a striking focal point.
 Summer resort beaches and the local ishkhan (Sevan trout) make the lakeshore both scenic and gastronomically rewarding.
 Mountain views, small churches dotting the shoreline and a slower pace than Yerevan give the town a distinct Armenian lakeside character.

-Top Things to Do in Sevan, Armenia
+Best Things to Do in Sevan, Armenia#

-All Attractions ›- Sevanavank Monastery - 11th-century monastery on the peninsula with church architecture and lake panoramas.
+Sevanavank Monastery - 11th-century monastery on the peninsula with church architecture and lake panoramas.

-- Lake Sevan beaches - Shallow, pebble beaches with lakeside cafes serving famous Sevan trout.
+Lake Sevan beaches - Shallow, pebble beaches with lakeside cafes serving famous Sevan trout.

-- Hayravank Monastery - Riverside 9th-century monastery with ornate cross-stones and quiet lakeside setting.
+Hayravank Monastery - Riverside 9th-century monastery with ornate cross-stones and quiet lakeside setting.

-- Noratus Khachkar Cemetery - Largest collection of medieval khachkars carved in stone across centuries.
+Noratus Khachkar Cemetery - Largest collection of medieval khachkars carved in stone across centuries.

-- Sevan smoked trout houses - Small family-run smokehouses on the peninsula serving smoked Sevan trout beside the water.
+Sevan smoked trout houses - Small family-run smokehouses on the peninsula serving smoked Sevan trout beside the water.

-- Sevan National Park trails - Short trails offering wildlife viewing, birdwatching, and volcanic rock formations.
+Sevan National Park trails - Short trails offering wildlife viewing, birdwatching, and volcanic rock formations.

-- Dilijan and Haghartsin Monastery - Forest town Dilijan with Haghartsin monastery and carved stone churches within hour's drive.
+Dilijan and Haghartsin Monastery - Forest town Dilijan with Haghartsin monastery and carved stone churches within hour’s drive.

-- Garni Temple and Geghard Monastery - Hellenistic Garni temple and nearby Geghard cave monastery with carved rock interiors.
+Garni Temple and Geghard Monastery - Hellenistic Garni temple and nearby Geghard cave monastery with carved rock interiors.

-Best Time to Visit Sevan, Armenia #
+Best Time to Visit Sevan, Armenia#

 Sevan’s high altitude gives cold, snowy winters and short, pleasant summers-visit between late spring and early autumn for the best weather and open lakeside activities.
 Winters are dramatic but often limiting for outdoor plans.